OleksandrNechai/blogposts/remember-me-ckeckbox.md

 # Exploring what does "Remember me" checkbox mean on the Login page powered by ASP.NET Forms Authentication

 The colleague of mine recently asked me to check if our Login works correctly.
 His concern was application's prompt to login although earlier this day he logged in with "Remember me" checkbox checked.
 It was a surprise for me because our configuration had this statement:

 ```xml
 <sessionState timeout="720"></sessionState>
 ```
 Since I am not an original developer of the application I am currently working on, I was pretty sure this statement means "Keep user logged in for 12 hours".
-I figured out I was wrong and in this post, I will explore what this "Remember me" checkbox actually mean.
+I figured out I was wrong and in this post, I will explore what does this "Remember me" checkbox actually mean.

 **Session timeout and Forms Authentication timeout are not related at all.** ASP.NET is designed so that information about currently logged user is not stored in the sessions as I presumed.
 In contrast, when the user logs in it creates a so-called forms authentication ticket.
-This ticked is a long string of different characters which encoded user information in it.
-This ticket is then returned to the browser with a request to set a cookie with ticket inside.
+This ticket is a long string of different characters with encoded user information in it.
+This ticket is then returned to the browser with a request to set a cookie with given ticket.
 To illustrate:

 ![](http://puu.sh/q3BBW/60e8c5b360.png)